djacura/AGame/testing.md

 - As a User I want to be able to Easily Recover my Password So I can regain Access to my Account.
 - As a User I want to be able to Recieve an Email Confirming After Registering on the site So I can Verify my Registration was successful.
 - As a User I want to be able to Have a Personlized account So I can view my order history and save my personal Information.
+- As a User I want to be able to Login with a Social media Account So it's easier for me to be able to login.

 #### Tests